qunitjs/qtap/ARCHITECTURE.md

   It might be appealing to pass a `clientId` argument to the browser launch function for future use cases.

-  The parameter was originally there in an early draft, for two use cases in the built-in local browsers:
+  The parameter was originally there in an early draft, for two use cases for local browsers:

   1. Give a descriptive prefix to temp directories.
 Even after adopting `fs.mkdtemp` to create unique temporary directories, we kept using the clientId as descriptive prefix (e.g. `/tmp/qtap_client42_ABCxYz`).
   2. Name the debug log channel.